 If you’re a lover of ice sports, you’re not alone.
-According to Statista, there are over 15 million skiers and 3 million hockey players in the country.
+According to Statistics, there are over 15 million skiers and 3 million hockey players in the country.
 More than 4.5 billion dollars get spent on hockey alone.
-Ice sports are here to stay.
+Ice sports are here to stay!

 Unfortunately, some sports are seasonal, and others may be hard to access.
 To solve that problem, inventors created substitutes like synthetic ice.
 However, these artificial ice panels have practical uses beyond skating for fun or practice.

 Artificial ice or synthetic ice are panels made of a robust and stable polymer that’s used for skating.
 The panels are made in the form of interlocking tiles that can cover most surfaces.
 Skaters can then use their metal skates to enjoy their favorite “ice” sports.